 Why Bitcoin-Related and Ethereum-Related Stock Marqeta Is Rising

+Marqeta Inc (NASDAQ: MQ) shares are trading higher after the company announced a partnership with Bill.com to power new commercial card programs for financial institution customers.

+"We're excited for the opportunity to work with Bill.com to support new modern card issuing capabilities for their financial institution partners, helping their customers to streamline payments and process payments faster," said Jason Gardner, Founder, and CEO of Marqeta.

-Marqeta Inc (NASDAQ: MQ) shares are trading higher after the company, and Amount, announced the first virtual card and loan origination partnership to help banks rapidly enter the buy now, pay later space.
+Marqeta shares were also trading higher Tuesday after the company, and Amount, announced the first virtual card and loan origination partnership to help banks rapidly enter the buy now, pay later space.

-The partnership alleviates the digital tools gap that prevents many banks from entering the BNPL (buy now pay later) space, allowing them to go to market in months with a BNPL offering and virtual card that drives revenue, captures market share and increases loyalty online and in-stores, according to the press release.

-"With escalating consumer expectations for simple, digital experiences at every step, banks must compete or continue to lose market share to digital challengers who offer a more flexible way for their customers to pay," said Adam Hughes, CEO of Amount.
+Marqeta provides its clients with a card issuing platform that offers the infrastructure and tools necessary to offer digital, physical and tokenized payment options without the need for a traditional bank.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.